How to File Business Taxes for LLC

 - Fill out and file a Form 1120 with the IRS - If you have elected to designate your company as a corporation, you will need to fill out a corporate tax return.
 When you file a Form 1120, your corporation will pay taxes that are calculated on this form.
 Only your dividends from the company will be reported on your personal tax return.

 If you need help with how to file business taxes for LLC post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.